animegolem/pirate-extensions-extended/README.md

 ## Contents

-**All content on this repo, including the uploaded models, should be considered non-final and in progress**

 [Bill of Materials](Bill_of_Materials.md)

 [Build Instructions](build_guide.md)

 [Pirate Models](pirate-models)

-The updated molds and guide tool support 3mm and 4mm (pending, for now see build instructions) electret capsules.
+The updated molds and guide tool support 3mm and 4mm electret capsules.
 Additionally, the original pirate extensions support a 3mm MEMS microphone.
 Note that only the top mold has been updated and the original center and base mold are still required.

 ![4mm electret](Images/pirate-extensions-extended.JPG)